rugbyprof/4443-Mobile-Apps_Summer22/Assignments/P02/README.md

 I mentioned that we would use **MongoDB** as a backend for this app, but we will continue with **FireBase** so that we can get this project done by Friday.

-### Screens

-- Welcome
-- Register
-- Login
-- Truck Locations
+- **Welcom Screen**

-#### Welcom Screen

-Create your own "splash" screen using something other than the "Flash Chat" images, animations, and color scheme.
+  - Create your own "splash" screen using something other than the "Flash Chat" images, animations, and color scheme.
 In addition you need to create your own **app icon** for this project.

-#### Register and Login Screens
+- **Register and Login Screens**

-Keep exactly the same layout if you like, just change the color scheme.
+  - Keep exactly the same layout if you like, just change the color scheme.

-#### Truck Locations Screen
+- **Truck Locations Screen**

-Discussed more below
+  - Discussed more below in the Google Maps section

 <img src="https://cs.msutexas.edu/~griffin/zcloud/zcloud-files/truck_locations.png" width="200">